Fujifilm X30 versus Fujifilm X70

 |Panasonic LX100 (⇒ lft | rgt)||115 mm||66 mm||55 mm||393 g||300||no||2014||899||latest||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X30 was launched at a somewhat lower price (by 25 percent) than the X70, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Fujifilm X30 features a 2/3 sensor and the Fujifilm X70 an APS-C sensor.
 The sensor area in the X70 is 534 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 3.9 and 1.5.
 The sensor in the X30 has a native 4:3 aspect ratio, while the one in the X70 offers a 3:2 aspect.